andyarensman/react-music-notation/README.md

 Things are mostly looking good now except for the C Clef which seems to be slightly off center.

+## Beaming:

+I'm not quite sure how this will work.
+Wether it will be within the note component or within the measure component.
+SVG is probably the only way to do it.
+Not sure how the view window will work either.

 ## Resources:

 - [video about musescore font](https://www.youtube.com/watch?v=XGo4PJd1lng)